djfan/why_yellow_taxi/Output/README.md

 # taxiout

+1. raw:
 As data from 2016 Jul-Dec of yellow cab have no more lon-lat info any more, we used 2015 Jul-Dec yellow cab data.
 So 2015 Jul - 2016 Jun is one whole year.
-We can do seasonal comparison as well.
+We can do seasonal comparison as well.<br>

-Format of each row of each file:(Line, DayofWeek, Hour, Day, Month)
+Format of each row of each file: ((Line, DayofWeek, Hour, Day, Month) ,count)

+2. csv:
+use transform.ipynb to clean raw output into csv file